cseljatib/cseljatib.netlify.app/content/authors/admin/_index.md

 ---

-I am a Full Professor of Forest Biometrics and Modelling at the [Department of Forest Management and Environment](https://forestal.uchile.cl/facultad/departamentos/gestion-forestal-y-su-medio-ambiente) of the [Faculty of Forest Science and Nature Conservation](https://forestal.uchile.cl) at the [Universidad de Chile](https://uchile.cl/), in Santiago, Chile.
+I am a Full Professor of Forest Biometrics and Modelling at the [Department of Forest Management and the Environment](https://forestal.uchile.cl/facultad/departamentos/gestion-forestal-y-su-medio-ambiente) of the [Faculty of Forest Science and Nature Conservation](https://forestal.uchile.cl) at the [Universidad de Chile](https://uchile.cl/), in Santiago, Chile.
 My research interests include biometrics, applied statistics and ecological modelling.
 I lead the Forest Biometrics Lab, which develops mathematical and statistical models for forecasting forest ecosystem features, allometry, and sampling.

 <!---
 *Please let me know of any typos in this website*, thanks in advance.

+Differential equations

 **`Web page under construction!`**, regardless, in the meantime you still can check my former [website here.](https://cseljatib.github.io)
 + [**Rbook**](/rlibro)